 Mice are, of course, rodents, meaning they need to be constantly chewing on things to grind down their front teeth.
 Once in your home, mice will make use of anything they can find to chew on, including plaster to gain access into your walls!
 Look out for tiny teeth marks on your furniture, skirting boards, wooden beams, even cardboard and food packaging.

 Signs of mice in your walls often overlap with the indications of rats.
 If you’re unsure of the type of rodent causing problems in your property, why not visit our helpful rat vs mouse article!
+Don’t forget, holes and damage appearing in wooden objects around your home could also be due to woodworm.

 What Causes Mice in your Walls